elchininet/home-assistant-javascript-templates/README.md

 #### area_id

 Method to return the area id for a given device id, entity id, or area name.
-It returns `None` if the area doesn‘t exist.
+It returns `undefined` if the area doesn‘t exist.

 ```javascript
 area_id('b8c1c9dd23cb82bbfa09b5657f41d04f')